What You Hear Is What You See: Audio Quality Metrics From Image Quality Metrics: Experiments

 \subsection{Data}

-We use the Perceived Music Quality Dataset (PMQD) described in \cite{hilmkil2020perceiving}.
-PMQD consists of 4-second audio clips across 13 genres, with 5 songs per genre and 3 clips per song, totalling 195 reference clips.
-These reference clips are degraded in four ways: waveshape distortion, low pass filtering, limiting and additive noise, resulting in 975 clips total.
+We use the Perceived Music Quality Dataset from~\cite{hilmkil2020perceiving}.
+It consists of 4-second audio clips across 13 genres, with 5 songs per genre and 3 clips per song, totalling 195 reference clips.
+These reference clips are degraded in four ways: waveshape distortion, low pass filtering, limiting and additive noise, resulting in 975 clips.
 We divide this into an 80-20 train-test split, in which the test set contains all 3 clips for the last song in each genre.
+Each clip has an associated perceptual quality rating on a scale from 1 to 5 These ratings were gathered using Amazon Mechanical Turk using a no-reference paradigm.
+Each clip was rated by at least 5 participants and the median value was taken.